Topological entropy for partial actions of the group $\mathbb Z$: Properties

 \subsection{An upper bound for the partial entropy}

-In order to compare the partial topological entropy of a partial action and the topological entropy of its globalization we need to have some information about the topology of the quotient space.
+In order to compare the partial topological entropy of a partial action and the topological entropy of its globalization, we need to have some information about the topology of the quotient space.
 More precisely, there is no guarantee that the quotient space obtained in the globalization of a partial action is a metric space.
-Actually, Proposition 2.10 of \cite{MR1957674} shows that $X^e$ is a Hausdorff space if and only if the graphic of $\alpha $ is a closed subset of $G\times X\times X$.
+Actually, \cite[Proposition~2.10]{MR1957674} shows that $X^e$ is a Hausdorff space if, and only if, the graph of $\alpha $ is a closed subset of $G\times X\times X$, and in \cite[Proposition~2.1]{EGG} a characterization is given for partial actions on second countable, Hausdorff spaces.

-The next example shows that, in general, the partial topological entropy is smaller than the topological entropy of the globalization.
+In general the partial topological entropy is smaller than the topological entropy of the globalization, as illustrated in the example below.